General events | Consumer Terms and Conditions

 5.4.2 under 16s must be accompanied by a parent/guardian (16 or over);

-5.4.3 photography and filming may take place for promotional purposes.
+5.4.3photography and filming may take place for promotional and marketing purposes – which includes social media.
 Please contact us to let us know if you do not want your image to be used; and

 5.4.4 surveillance cameras may be in operation for security purposes.